tdwg/bdq/tg2/_build_review/templates/list/bdqtest/bdqtest_termlist-header.md

 **Validation Tests** can be thought of as fact-checking.
 They compare the data against known standards or rules. `Validation` Tests examine the values of one or more [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) against a `Criterion` for quality.
 An example is [VALIDATION_COUNTRYCODE_STANDARD](../../terms/bdqtest/index.md#VALIDATION_COUNTRYCODE_STANDARD) where `dwc:countryCode` is checked against a `sourceAuthority` for validity.

 **Issue Tests** can be thought of as warning flags.
 They don't necessarily mean the data are wrong, but they highlight something that might be a problem for some users.
-For example, [ISSUE_DATAGENERALIZATIONS_NOTEMPTY](../../terms/bdqtest/index.md#ISSUE_DATAGENERALIZATIONS_NOTEMPTY) alerts users to a `NotEmpty` value that should be examined against their data quality needs.
+For example, [ISSUE_DATAGENERALIZATIONS_NOTEMPTY](../../terms/bdqtest/index.md#ISSUE_DATAGENERALIZATIONS_NOTEMPTY) alerts users to a `NotEmpty` value that should be examined against their `Data Quality Needs`.

 **Amendment Tests** can be thought of as suggestions for improvement. `Amendment` Tests examine the values of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) and may propose changes or additions to improve the quality.
 An example is [AMENDMENT_COUNTRYCODE_STANDARDIZED](../../terms/bdqtest/index.md#AMENDMENT_COUNTRYCODE_STANDARDIZED), where a valid ISO country code could be inferred.